 At Midwestern State University, the pre-law curriculum is flexible and may be pursued from any degree program.
 “Pre-law” simply denotes a student’s intent to pursue admission to law school following completion of the baccalaureate degree.
-Because the careers of those trained in law are so widely varied and therefore call for widely differing skills, law schools do not generally recommend any particular major.
+Because the careers of those trained in law vary so widely and therefore call for widely differing skills, law schools do not generally recommend any particular major.

-Q. Should I go to law school?
+- Should I go to law school?

-A. If you want to be a lawyer, have the aptitude and qualities needed for the practice of law, think clearly, and like to work under pressure, the answer may be yes.
-If you don't know what to do after you graduate, haven't thought through what a legal career is all about, or don't really want to be a lawyer, but think that going to law school is a good way to avoid making hard decisions about your future, the answer may be no. Don't drift into law school.
+- If you want to be a lawyer, have the aptitude and qualities needed for the practice of law, think clearly, and like to work under pressure, the answer may be yes.
+If you don't know what to do after you graduate, haven't thought through what a legal career is all about, or don't really want to be a lawyer but think that going to law school is a good way to avoid making hard decisions about your future, the answer may be no. Don't drift into law school.
 Make a decision to go or not to go based on a careful consideration of all the facts and all the options.

-Q. What are the requirements for getting into law school?
+- What are the requirements for getting into law school?

-When most students ask about requirements for law school, they really don't want the answer given above.
+When many students ask about requirements for law school, they really don't want the answer given above.
 They want to know (1) how high their GPA needs to be, and (2) how high their LSAT scores need to be.
-No doubt about it these are the two most important variables considered by law schools for admission.
-However, schools can weight GPA and LSAT scores differently and often will look at other factors when candidates scores are similar.
+No doubt about it, these are the two most important variables considered by law schools for admission.
+However, schools can weight GPA and LSAT scores differently and often will look at other factors when candidates’ scores are similar.
 Other important factors may include letters of recommendation, extracurricular activities, personal character, graduate or professional school experience (if any), employment experience, and geographic background.

-Q. What are the best and worst law schools?
+- What are the best and worst law schools?

-A. Generally speaking, the best schools are the nationally ranked law schools: Harvard, Yale, Stanford, Columbia, New York, Northwestern and the University of Texas are some examples.
-These are outstanding law schools and students who meet the difficult admission requirements should investigate admission.
-Law schools in Texas are Baylor, St. Mary’s, South Texas, SMU, Texas Tech, TSU, TWU, and the University of Houston.
-Many schools - both public and private - offer fine legal educations.
-Finally, you should know that there are some law schools that are not accredited by the American Bar Association.
-These should be avoided.
+- Generally speaking, the best schools are the nationally ranked ones; Harvard, Yale, Stanford, Columbia, New York, Northwestern, and the University of Texas are some examples.
+These are outstanding law schools, and students who meet the difficult admission requirements should investigate admission.
+Universities in Texas with law schools are Baylor, St. Mary’s, South Texas, Southern Methodist, Texas A&M, Texas Tech, Texas Southern, and Houston.

-Q. What major should I choose if I want to go to law school?
+- What major should I choose if I want to go to law school?

 Traditionally, the most common undergraduate majors for pre-law students are business, English, history, and political science.
 Many students also go to law school after majoring in scientific or technical fields.
 It is important for these students to remember that they must supplement their technical education with courses in government and law.